 The degree choices include a Bachelor of Science in Accounting, Business Administration, Financial Economics, Marketing, Management, Entrepreneurship or Sport Management, with a concentration in Professional Tennis Management.
 Students have the option to earn a PTM minor if they have a major outside of the Reeves School of Business.
-The PTM Program offers an 18 credit hour post-graduate certificate program as well.
+Methodist also offers a post-graduate certificate program with two options: the PTM Professional Certificate and the PTM Instructor Certificate.